 How to choose a tripod

-Technology and design have advanced massively in recent years.
+Carbon Fibre vs Aluminium – Technology and design have advanced massively in recent years.
 Carbon fibre has gone from being an expensive luxury to a mainstream material, providing both lighter weight and superior dampening of vibrations.
 Many models are available in both materials, and I’d always recommend carbon fibre if you can afford it.
+Aluminium legs are cheaper, but tend to be heavier.

 Top tripods and kits